Rust-Wellcome/labwhere/presentation/slides.md

 <!--

 The decision on investing some time to learn Rust was unique for each of us.
-Steve and I decided to learn Rust’s low-level constructs as much as we can and potentially investigate any use cases for it within the institute.
-We had some involvement on an on-going project, and decided to start developing a prototype which is much closer to what we do in PSD.
+Steve and I decided to learn Rust’s low-level constructs as much as we can and potentially investigate any use cases for it within the institute (plus, it was this shiny new language that everybody talks about).
+We had some involvement on an on-going project, but then decided to start developing a prototype which is much closer to what we do in PSD.
 Abdullah - who wanted to try out learning a new language in a hands-on approach - and Shiv - who wanted to collaboratively explore and learn Rust joined later on in developing the prototype.

 As I mentioned earlier, the prototype is something that we felt was very close to our domain.
-It is, in fact, a re-write - Rust community calls this an “oxidisation” - of an application called LabWhere that gives an interface to scan in the location of a particular labware and an interface to track locations for each labware - for example plates and tubes.
+It is, in fact, a re-write - or an “oxidisation” - of an application called LabWhere that gives an interface to scan in the location of a particular labware and an interface to track locations for each labware - for example plates and tubes.

 For the prototype, we chose two use cases:

-Scan-in a piece of labware into a pre-defined location.
+1. Scan-in a piece of labware into a pre-defined location.
-Search the labware and assert that the labware was scanned into the correct location.
+2. Search the labware and assert that the labware was scanned into the correct location.

 The prototype is a backend artefact.
 We have integrated the prototype with our long-read LIMS frontend Traction to demonstrate the workings of the prototype.
 The connection to the long-read LIMS is behind a feature flag and flipping the feature flag would direct the traffic to the actual service or to the prototype.

 We used as few abstractions as possible to build the prototype.
-This is because our intention was to learn the syntax and the semantics of the Rust language; not to learn a framework like Axum or Rocket.
+This is because our intention was to learn the **syntax and the semantics** of the Rust language; not to learn a framework like Axum or Rocket, which are full-blown Rust web frameworks.

 We need to emphasise the fact that this is in fact a prototype.
 This was not meant for production.

-One of the key points we want to highlight in this presentation is that we successfully learned a new language—its syntax and semantics—and used it to re-write a small part of an existing system and integrate it with our current infrastructure.
+One of the key points we want to highlight in this presentation is that we successfully learned a new language — its syntax and semantics — and used it to re-write a small part of an existing system and integrate it with our current infrastructure.
 We accomplished this by collaborating among ourselves for just about one to one and a half hours per week, and it’s been a process we’ve genuinely enjoyed.

 So, to the next section of our presentation: Shiv will now demonstrate the working of the rust prototype we’ve built.